1981 Stanley Cup playoffs: (6) Philadelphia Flyers vs. (11) Quebec Nordiques

 The Philadelphia Flyers entered the playoffs as the sixth seed in the league with 97 points.
 The Quebec Nordiques earned 78 points during the regular season and finished eleventh overall, losing the tiebreaker with the Chicago Black Hawks in wins (31 to 30).
 This was the first playoff meeting between these two teams.
 Quebec won this year's four-game regular season series earning five of eight points.
 This series also marked the first appearance of a team representing Quebec City in the Stanley Cup playoffs in 68 years.
 The most recent team to represent Quebec City prior to this was the Quebec Bulldogs who won the Stanley Cup in 1913, in the Bulldogs' final playoff appearance.

 The home team won all games of this series.
 Bill Barber and Ken Linseman scored five points each in the first two games of the series.
 The Flyers won both games in Philadelphia, taking a 2–0 series lead.
 Game three was a battle of goaltenders, as the game remained scoreless until 9:48 of the third period, when Michel Goulet scored the eventual game-winning goal; Quebec won game three 2–0.
-Philadelphia took a 3–1 lead into the third period in game four, however the Nordiques made a comeback, tying the game in the third period.
+Philadelphia took a 3–1 lead into the third period in game four, however the Nordiques made a comeback, tying the game in the third period with two goals in the last five minutes.
 Quebec completed the comeback 37 seconds into overtime as Dale Hunter scored the game-winning goal.
 Ken Linseman's three points in the third period of Game 5 helped ensure a Philadelphia series-clinching win, 5–2.